1949

 www.ancestry.com: Air France flight no 008/90.

-K. Vail, Bird's Diary (1996), 56: mistakenly has May 7 as departure date, and shows a photo of the arrival in Paris: Missing on the photo are Tadd Dameron and Kenny Clarke.
+K. Vail, Bird's Diary (1996), 56: mistakenly has May 7 as departure date, and shows a photo of the arrival in Paris: Missing on the photo are Tadd Dameron, his wife, and Kenny Clarke.
 Vail mistakenly has Howard McGhee, Flip Philips, and Doris Sydnor as participators.
-The female seen is Tadd Dameron’s wife.
+The female seen is Billie Miller, supervising the group for the Billy Shaw Agency.

 May 7